Netdev Program Review Guidelines

 an acceptance decision is made.

-- Accepted - proposal accepted for inclusion in the conference.
+There are three possible decisions: - Accepted - proposal accepted for inclusion in the conference.

 - Accepted with contingency - proposal is accepted assuming that some contingencies are met.
 Examples of contingencies are: a request to the submitter to frame the subject in a certain way, eliminate overt references to commercial products, work with another submitter to ensure that potentially overlapping proposals are resolved.